AndrewJPratt/deep-visualization-toolbox/README.md

 This is the code required to run the Deep Visualization Toolbox, as well as to generate the neuron-by-neuron visualizations using regularized optimization.
 The toolbox and methods are described casually [here](http://yosinski.com/deepvis) and more formally in this paper:

- * Jason Yosinski, Jeff Clune, Anh Nguyen, Thomas Fuchs, and Hod Lipson.
-[Understanding neural networks through deep visualization](http://arxiv.org/abs/1506.06579).
+ * [Understanding neural networks through deep visualization](http://arxiv.org/abs/1506.06579).
 Presented at the Deep Learning Workshop, International Conference on Machine Learning (ICML), 2015.

 If you find this paper or code useful, we encourage you to cite the paper.
 BibTeX: